truncs/redtail/README.md

 For whitepapers, demos, and a detailed buils and configuration description please refer to the original Nvidia documentation at: https://github.com/NVIDIA-AI-IOT/redtail

-For installation, test and flight insteuctions please see the wiki in this git: https://github.com/mtbsteve/redtail/wiki
+For installation, test and flight instructions please see the wiki in this git: https://github.com/mtbsteve/redtail/wiki

 News: